condense/archived-select-om-all/README.md

 # select-om-all

-Flexible select-style component for use in Om apps
+Flexible select-style component for use in Om apps.

+See it in action: http://www.condense.com.au/select-om-all/demo/

 ## Overview